OctoPrint/plugins.octoprint.org/_plugins/pwmbuzzer.md

 If your 3D printer doesn't have a speaker or natively support [M300 commands](https://reprap.org/wiki/G-code#M300:_Play_beep_sound) for making beeps, this plugin is for you!

-You can use a simple (and cheap) passive buzzer, attach it to your Raspberry Pi's GPIO pins, and route M300 commands through it using [Pulse-Width Modulation (PWM)](https://en.wikipedia.org/wiki/Pulse-width_modulation).
+Inspired by [@jneilliii](https://github.com/jneilliii)'s [M300Player plugin](https://github.com/jneilliii/OctoPrint-M300Player): you can use a simple (and cheap) passive buzzer, attach it to your Raspberry Pi's GPIO pins, and route M300 commands through it using [Pulse-Width Modulation (PWM)](https://en.wikipedia.org/wiki/Pulse-width_modulation).

 ## Setup